-- Assessing and managing personal safety risks are essential social work skills (essential life skills).
+- 1. Assessing and managing personal safety risks are essential social work skills (essential life skills).
 These include: becoming aware of the indicators of risk and developing a purposeful and thoughtful strategy to reduce or avoid the risk. - 2.
-Remember you are ultimately responsible for your own personal safety.
+Remember that you are ultimately responsible for your own personal safety.
 Pay attention to your instincts.
-They can be an important guide to danger. - Field Educators should provide an orientation for interns to personal safety procedures in their field education Practicum agencies.
+They can be an important guide to danger. - 3.
+Field Educators should provide an orientation for interns to personal safety procedures in their field education Practicum agencies.
 If students have not received this information, they should request it. - 4.
 Policies and procedures will vary in different agency settings.
-Policies may include: requiring home visits to be done in pairs; requiring interview rooms to remain open during sessions; or a specific set of procedures which should be followed if a staff member finds them in a potentially dangerous situation. - 5.
+Policies may include: requiring home visits to be done in pairs; requiring interview rooms to remain open during sessions; or a specific set of procedures which should be followed if a staff member or intern finds themselves in a potentially dangerous situation. - 5.
 Develop a safety plan with supervisor for possible situations where you may feel threatened.
 This may involve such strategies as selecting a code word or other tactics to alert staff if you ever feel threatened to elicit staff support and response. - 6.
-Interns should always inform their field educator and faculty liaison of incidents where their personal safety is threatened. - 7.
+Interns should always inform their field instructor and faculty advisorof any incident where their personal safety is threatened.
+This does not just involve incidents with clients, but may include incidents in the community, incidents involving placement agency employees, or environmental risks such as fire, flood, exposure to pathogens, etc. - 7.
 Social workers frequently work with clients who have histories of violence, aggression, mental illness and substance abuse. - 8.
-When interacting with clients, interns should practice core social work skills including demonstrating positive regard and respect for client's right to self-determination of their goals, using clear communication patterns, using observational skills to assess cues from the client and to be aware of their environment at all times. - 9.
+When interacting with clients, interns should practice core social work skills including demonstrating positive regard and respect for client's right to self-determination of their goals, using clear and calm communication patterns, using observational skills to assess cues from the client, and maintaining awareness of their environment at all times. - 9.
 Be alert to all parties in your immediate environment. - 10.
 When faced with a verbal confrontation, keep your voice calm.
 Do not engage in an argument. - 11.
 Carry yourself in a confident manner.
 Be purposeful in your actions. - 12.
 Be friendly, however do not disclose a great deal of information about yourself or family. - 13.
 If you are threatened with violence, disengage immediately until you can get assistance from your supervisor or local police. - 14.
-Dress in a manner conducive to your professional Practicum activities.
-Wear clothes that will allow you to move quickly or run if necessary.
+Dress in a manner conducive to your professional field placement activities.
+Wear clothes and shoes that will allow you to move quickly or run if necessary.
 Do not wear jewelry that draws attention. - 15.
 At all times consider safety.
 Use your observational skills to practice safely.
 Ask a client if they would like some "time out" to compose themselves or cool down; offer to reschedule the appointment in a calm and "blame-free" manner. - 16.
 Know when to terminate a session.
 Do not become so focused on the task that you ignore warning signs of a potentially dangerous situation.
-Askto reschedule the appointment. - 17.
-Your supervisor or someone in the agency should know where you are.
-Before going on home visits, give specific information about your destination and approximate time of arrival and departure.
+Ask to reschedule the appointment. - 17.
+Your supervisor or someone in the agency should know where you are at all times during you field placement workday.
+Before going on home visits or meetings with clients in the community, give specific information about your destination and approximate time of arrival and departure.
 If you are concerned about seeing a particular client, ask for assistance or take another worker with you.